ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-06-mixing-my-own-smoothies.md

 comments: true
 ---

-In Indonesia, I fell in love with all these rich and fruity smoothies.
+While I was in [Indonesia]({% post_url 2017-11-23-why-van-life-sucks %}), I fell in love with all these rich and fruity smoothies.
 So good.
 I couldn't get enough!
 When I came back to Spain, I immediately bought a powerful 800W blender to mix my own smoothies on the road.
 Since then, I've experimented with all kind of different ingredients.
 Here is a small selection of all these delicious and healthy drinks.

 ## The orange sunrise